MYBAHAR/versal-gadget-api/README.md

 ```

 This one is even more work in progress.
 For now, please refer to the [Hello World gadget](https://github.com/Versal/hello-world-gadget) for an example, or see our [tests](test/versal-challenges-api-spec.js).

+## Development

+To work on the CSS, just open [styleguide.html](styleguide.html) locally in a web browser.

+The JS APIs are developed using [test-driven development](http://en.wikipedia.org/wiki/Test-driven_development).
+First run `npm install`, and then run `karma start`.
+Karma will run the tests whenever a file changes.
+You can also run the tests just once, using `npm test`.